-3. Application quality and organisation capacity (30%).
+3. Application quality and organisation capacity (25%).

-- → The applicant has demonstrated their capability to deliver the project and described previous experience in delivering similar projects and managing risks. - → The applicant has demonstrated an understanding of, and ability to obtain, any permission or approvals required to deliver the project (where appropriate). - \rightarrow The application must provide sufficient information to make an informed assessment. - 4.
-Return on investment (10%). - → The level of funding requested is proportionate to the project outcomes and benefits for the ACT.
+- → The applicant has demonstrated their capability to deliver the project and described previous experience in delivering similar projects and managing risks. - → The applicant has demonstrated an understanding of, and ability to obtain, any permission or approvals required to deliver the project (where appropriate). - → The application must provide sufficient information to make an informed assessment.

+4. Return on investment (10%).

+- → The level of funding requested is proportionate to the project outcomes, and to the proponent's commitment to and benefits for the ACT.
 In the context of the entire project, and its timing, the amount of requested funding and the planned expenditure demonstrates a sound investment. - → Enhanced public-private collaborations in developing and demonstrating new solutions, and leveraging private investments, are particularly important. - → The Government will aim to leverage at least \$1 in new co-contributions for every dollar it invests, on average, in energy innovation technologies.
-Proposals that demonstrate job creation will be viewed favourably.
+Proposals that demonstrate job creation will be viewed favourably. - → For businesses located outside the ACT applying for the grants, it is crucial to demonstrate a strong return on investment.
+Examples include capital investment, long-term local operational plans and partnerships, and job security.